Meat Code Lookup

 We show the slaughterhouse name, species handled, whether they process pork, and if they hold HMC certification.

-What "Not HMC Certified" means: These facilities have no pork handling recorded with the FSA, but they do not appear in the HMC certified supplier list.
-This does not mean the meat is haram — many hold certification from HFA or other bodies that we do not currently cross-reference.
-Always check the pack for a certification logo or contact the producer directly.
+What "Not HMC Certified" means: No pork handling recorded with the FSA, but not in the HMC certified list.
+Many such facilities hold HFA or other certification — always check the pack logo or contact the producer directly.

 Also checking the ingredients?